John Huey: Southpoint and Fortune

 He was named Editor of the Year by Advertising Age in 1996 and by Adweek in 1998.
 The Columbia Journalism Review named Huey one of the top 10 magazine editors in the United States.
 In 2001, Time Inc. created the Fortune Group and Huey was placed in charge of Fortune, Money, Business 2.0, Fortune Small Business and Mutual Fund magazine.

 Time Inc. Management

 Replacing journalist Walter Isaacson, who left to head CNN, Huey was promoted to editorial director of Time Inc. later in 2001.
 Editor-in-chief Pearlstine stepped back to larger strategic matters and gave Huey editorial control over Time, Sports Illustrated, the Fortune Group, and with another editor, the lifestyle titles, including People, InStyle and Real Simple.
-Characterized by media critic Keith Kelly as the "most activist editorial director in [Time Inc.] history," within his first year, he had named new editors at People, Sports Illustrated and InStyle.
+Within his first year, he had named new editors at People, Sports Illustrated and InStyle.
 His appointment of Time Inc. outsiders, such as Terry McDonell, former editor of Us Weekly and Esquire Magazine, to become editor of Sports Illustrated, bypassing the traditional Time Inc. promote-from-within practice, was seen as indicative of his editorial activism.